Vanishing adsorption limit of Riemann problem solutions for the polymer model: Introduction

 \begin{definition}[Criterion of de Souza and Marchesin~\cite{cido-dan1998}] A $c$-wave is admissible if $c$ varies continuously and monotonically along a sequence of contact curves leading from $U_-$ to $U_+$. \end{definition}

-In this paper, we show that the foregoing admissibility criteria result from a physical phenomenon, namely adsorption of the chemical agent onto the surface of the porous rock, in the limit when the adsorption coefficient tends to zero.
+In this paper, we show that the foregoing admissibility criteria relate to a physical phenomenon, namely adsorption of the chemical agent onto the surface of the porous rock, in the limit when the adsorption coefficient tends to zero.
 In particular, we consider the following pair of conservation laws (first analyzed by Johansen and Winther~\cite{johansen1988}):

 supplemented by a vanishing viscosity admissibility criterion.
 This system is distinguished from system~\eqref{eq:conslaw} by the term $\alpha\,a_1(c)$, which is the equilibrium amount of chemical agent adsorbed onto the rock surface when the concentration is $c$.
-Here $\alpha > 0$ and the smooth function $a_1(c)$ is assumed to be strictly increasing ($a_1'>0$) and strictly concave ($a_1''<0$), as depicted in Fig.\ref{fig:f_a_t}(c).
+Here $\alpha > 0$ and the function $a_1(c)\in C^2([0,1])$ is assumed to be strictly increasing ($a_1'>0$) and strictly concave ($a_1''<0$), as depicted in Fig.~\ref{fig:f_a_t}(c).
 We will refer to system~\eqref{eq:conslaw_adsorption} as model $M_\alpha$.
 In particular, system~\eqref{eq:conslaw} is model~$M_0$.

 Although adsorption of a chemical agent onto a porous rock is commonplace, the adsorption term $\alpha\,a_1(c)$ is usually small compared to $c\,s$.
 Often, the effect of adsorption is expected to be negligible and $\alpha$ is set to zero.
 However, as we shall see, even small, but nonzero, adsorption serves to distinguish the admissible contact discontinuities.
 Thus motivated, we propose the following admissibility criterion.